 An Overview of NetFlow Analysis

-The ability to characterize IP traffic and understand how and where it flows is critical for assuring network availability, performance, and security.
-NetFlow analysis is the practice of utilizing tools to perform monitoring, troubleshooting and in-depth inspection, interpretation, and synthesis of traffic flow data.
+Characterizing IP traffic and understanding how and where it flows is critical for ensuring network availability, performance, and security.
+NetFlow analysis is the practice of using tools to perform monitoring, troubleshooting, and in-depth inspection, interpretation, and synthesis of traffic flow data.
 Analyzing NetFlow traffic data facilitates more accurate capacity planning and ensures that resources are used appropriately in support of organizational goals.
-It helps network operators to determine where to apply Quality of Service (QoS) policies as well as how to optimize resource usage, and it plays a vital role in network security to detect Distributed Denial-of-Service (DDoS) attacks and other undesirable network events and activity.
+In addition, netflow analysis helps network operators determine where to apply Quality of Service (QoS) policies as well as how to optimize resource usage, and it plays a vital role in network security to detect Distributed Denial-of-Service (DDoS) attacks and other undesirable network events and activity.

 Overcoming Common Network Challenges with NetFlow Analysis